Min Shin Saw

-Min Shin Saw (မင်းရှင်စော, [mɪ́ɰ̃ ʃɪ̀ɰ̃ sɔ́]; died 1167) was heir-apparent of the Pagan Dynasty of Burma (Myanmar) from c.
+Min Shin Saw (မင်းရှင်စော, [mɪ́ɰ̃ ʃɪ̀ɰ̃ sɔ́]; died 1167) was the heir-apparent of the Pagan Dynasty of Burma (Myanmar) from c.
 1117 to 1151.
 His father King Sithu I sent the crown prince into exile to present-day Ava (Inwa) which the prince subsequently turned into a highly cultivated region.
 After Sithu was assassinated in 1167, Min Shin Saw returned to Pagan to claim the throne.
 There, he was consecrated king but later that night, was assassinated by Narathu, his younger brother and the assassin of their father.

 Disagreements with the king

 According to the Hmannan Yazawin chronicle, Min Shin Saw had two specific run-ins with his father.
 In the first incident, the king's newest young queen, a daughter of the king of Pateikkara—a tributary to Pagan, stayed on the royal couch beside the king when the king's sons came to pay homage to him.
 Min Shin Saw refused to kneel down in front of the young queen whose name was Pabhavati.
 He said: "I'm the eldest son.
 Shall this Kala wench abide in the couch in my presence before all the ministers and councilors?"
 He left, saying "I'm not well."
 (Kala today means Indian but may have meant foreign in those days.
 Pateikkara is believed to be a kingdom near today's Chin State.)

 In the second incident, Alaungsithu awarded a royal attendant named Ananda Thuriya a robe of princely attire, worn only by princes.
-When the attendant showed up with the robe at the royal council, Min Shin Saw stripped the robe off Ananda Thuriya, saying "This garment is not for a king's usher or nurse to wear.
+When the attendant showed up wearing the robe at the royal council, Min Shin Saw stripped the robe off Ananda Thuriya, saying: "This garment is not for a king's usher or nurse to wear.
 Only the king's brothers and sons are worthy to wear it."
 The old king was greatly disturbed that Min Shin Saw was acting like a king even when the king was still alive.